ryw27/pds-final-proj/pdsfinalreport/index.markdown

 ### **Prediction Problem**

-Since the distribution of win rates varired widely, an interesting research question was whether the result of a game containing Jinx and Vi as chosen characters could be predicted.
+Since the distribution of win rates varied widely, an interesting research question was whether the result of a game containing Jinx and Vi as chosen characters could be predicted.
 This is a binary classification problem, since the model must know from the chosen columns whether the team with Jinx or Vi will win or not, simply 1 or 0.

 Multiple evaluations were calculated such as the MSE, F-1 score, and overall accuracy of the model.
 Our model is optimized based on the F-1 score.
 Since predictions of the outcome of a League of Legends game is most useful near the beginning, the columns that were selected primarily contained statistics of the early stages of the game.
 For example, the model uses multiple metrics that were taken 10 minutes into the game.
 The average League of Legends game is 25 - 35 minutes with pro matches sometimes lasting longer.